George Washington “WHO DO YOU SAY THAT I AM?” Part 4

 The Apotheosis of George Washington

 The Apotheosis of George Washington depicts him sitting among the heavens in an exalted position, after his ascension and becoming a god (apotheosis) on the ceiling of Capitol Hill, United States.
-Capitol Hill is the seat of the US Government
+Capitol Hill is the seat of the US Government.

 The Apotheosis of Washington, a fresco painted by Constantino Brumidi on the ceiling of the United States Capitol Building in 1865, is a remarkable masterpiece.
 Depicting George Washington in a heavenly scene, this artwork showcases classical mythological figures.
 Covering 4,664 square feet and located 180 feet above the rotunda floor, it includes figures up to 15 feet tall, clearly visible from below.
-He must indeed have be “A great man of God” to be glorified in this pagan way.
+He must indeed have been “A great man of God” to be glorified in this pagan way.
 The question is ,which god?

 Despite Brumidi not being affiliated with Freemasonry, the Apotheosis of Washington is replete with Masonic symbolism, representing George Washington’s rise to a god (apotheosis).
 Brumidi’s lack of Masonic affiliations suggest that those who commissioned his work were Masons, as he would not have painted it in that style without their Masonic input.

 Artists who are commissioned typically follow instructions without questioning when they receive a substantial payment.
 Brumidi was paid $40 000 in 1863 of which the equivalent in today’s currency is nearly a billion dollars.
 And so, everyone is a winner.
 Brumidi became stinking rich and Washington gained deity in heaven.
-Christian Nationalists seem to have made it a habit of deifying their favorite leaders, as we see now happening with Trump.
+Christian Nationalists seem to have made it a habit of deifying their favorite leaders, as we see now happening with Donald Trump.

 As recently as 20 July 2024 The Daily Mail wrote: